LedgerHQ/device-sdk-ts/CONTRIBUTING.md

 ### Git Conventions

-We use the following git conventions for the `Device SDK` monorepo.
+We use the following git conventions for the `Device Management Kit` monorepo.

 #### Branch naming